espressif/esp-adf/docs/en/design-guide/dev-boards/user-guide-esp32-s3-korvo-2.rst

    * - Speaker Output Port
      - Output socket to connect a speaker.
 The 4-ohm and 3-watt speaker is recommended.
 The pins have a 2.00 mm/0.08” pitch.
    * - USB-to-UART Bridge Chip
-     - A single chip USB-UART bridge CP2102N provides up to 3 Mbps transfers rates for software download and debugging.
+     - A single chip USB-UART bridge CP2102N provides up to 3 Mbps transfer rates for software download and debugging.
    * - USB-to-UART Port
      - Functions as the communication interface between a PC and the ESP32-S3-WROOM-1 module.
    * - USB Power Port
      - Provides power to the board.
-It is recommended to use at least 5V/2A power adapter to ensure stable power supply.
+It is recommended to use at least 5V/2A power adapter to ensure a stable power supply.
    * - Battery Socket
      - Two pins socket to connect a single cell Li-ion battery.
    * - Power Switch